Ritual vs. Perelel: Which Prenatals Come Out On Top?

 Both Ritual and Perelel come in attractive packages with sleek, modern branding.
 Both brands offer one-time purchases or recurring shipments that ensure you won’t run out.

 Ritual comes in a clear bottle with a serving size of two average-sized capsules daily.
 Especially when I was in the throes of first-trimester pregnancy sickness, the fewer pills I had to choke down the better.
-I also appreciate Ritual’s lower waste packaging.
+I also appreciate Ritual’s recycled packaging – the bottle is made from post-consumer recycled plastic, shipped in a carton made from post-consumer recycled material, and recurring orders are shipped in mailers that are made from recycled content (garbage-repurposed newsprint and plant fibers).

 Perelel prenatal are packaged in individual sachets that contain a small handful of pills.
 The 1st Trimester Prenatal Pack contains four pills: two Core Prenatals, an omega DHA + EPA, and an anti-nausea and folate capsule.
-None of these pills is especially large or difficult to swallow, but still, that’s four pills you need to take daily.
-The extra packaging is also a drawback.
+The 2nd and 3rd Trimester Packs contain a fifth capsule, which is a Magnesium + Calcium tablet.
+The individual sachets come in a larger box, and these components are 100% recyclable, the extra packaging feels wasteful and is also a drawback.

 Winner: Ritual